How would you like to write greeting cards and get paid to do so?

-Blue Mountain Arts may be one of the highest paying companies on this list.
+Blue Mountain Arts may be one of the highest-paying companies on this list.

 This established greeting card publisher works with freelancers and pays fairly well for poem-form content; accepted pieces are paid $300.

-Submissions are reviewed individually.
+Submissions are reviewed individually based on artistic merit.

 This site welcomes greeting card art submissions.

-While not much detail is provided on the website, you can contact them at their provided contact page for more information.
+While not much detail is provided on the website, you can contact them at their contact page for more information.

-11. Great Arrow
+9. Great Arrow

-12. It Takes Two
+10. It Takes Two

 While most of this company’s work is completed in-house, it does occasionally accept outside submissions by designers and writers.

-14. Leanin’ Tree
+11. Leanin’ Tree

-16. Oatmeal Studios
+13. Oatmeal Studios

-17. Palm Press
+14. Palm Press